Travel Guide to Kedarnath Temple

 Sonprayag to Gaurikund

-Further, from Sonprayag; Gaurikund is around 6 Kilometers and can be reached via shared cabs only.
-Park your vehicle in the parking and move towards the registration counter.
-After registartion, walk for around 500 metres and you will see cabs there.
-Driver charges Rs.20 per head in a shared cab and jump in.
-It is the most economical means of transport.
+Further, from Sonprayag; Gaurikund is around 6 Kilometers and can be reached via trek or shared cabs only.
+Trekking will add another distance of 5 Km to the trek, making the total trek of 22 to Kedarnath Temple.
+So, a better and most economical option is to go via a shared cab from Sonprayag to Gaurikund.
+Park your vehicle in the Sonprayag parking zone and move towards the registration counter.
+After registration, walk for around 500 meters and you will see cabs there.
+The driver charges Rs.20 per head in a shared cab and jump in.

 Gaurikund serves as a base camp to Kedarnath Temple and once you debark here the real trek to Kedarnath Temple begins.

 Before Gaurikund to Kedarnath Trek distance was 14 kilometers via Rambara but North India floods in 2013 completely destroyed the older route between Rambara and Kedarnath.
 So, now the new route laid down from Gaurikund till Kedarnath Base camp distance is of 16-17 Kilometers.
 Gaurikund Base camp is the point where horses go and are also known as Ghoda Phul.

 From Kedarnath Base camp, there is further a walk of 2-3 kilometers till Kedarnath Temple.
 Thee same can be done via, walking, Palki (Palanquin), or Pithu’s only.

 Complete new Kedarnath Trek Route Map

 Gaurikund – Rambara Bridge (7 Kms) – In between comes Jungal Chatti (4 kms from Gaurikund) and Bheembali (6 kms from Gaurikund)

 Rambara – Linchauli (4 Kms) i.e. 11 kms from Gaurikund